 They are professionally trained coaches, experienced entrepreneurs or business owners who use their knowledge and talents for developing and growing a business or to help others start their own.

 It’s possible to get a lot of information and advice online.
-From reading books about starting a business, but a good business coach will give you more valuable and customised advice.
+From reading books about starting a business, but a good business coach will give you more valuable and customised business development advice.

-What Can Coaching and Mentoring do for Startups?
+What Can A Mentoring & Coaching Service do for Startups?

 It helps to optimise processes, operations, marketing and financial strategies by: